A lot or a little?

 THE RUGRATS MOVIE takes its toddler heroes through two adventures -- getting lost in the woods and having to share parents with a new baby.
 Frustrated that his new baby brother is getting all the attention, Tommy Pickles devises a scheme to return the infant to the hospital.
 But things go awry, and Tommy and the rest of the gang find themselves lost in the woods.
 Will they make it back to the safety of home?

 Is it any good?

 Fans of the television series will be happily at home with this movie.
-The children around me at the theater laughed joyously at the potty humor and only a couple of them seemed concerned by the drooling wolf, mischievous monkeys, or the other perils the children face as they try to find their way back home.
-Their parents smiled at a couple of sly jokes, the use of voice talents like David Spade, Busta Rhymes, and Whoopi Goldberg, and that failsafe bolster of flagging parental attention, baby boomer-friendly music.
+Kids will like the potty humor, although some may be concerned by the drooling wolf, mischievous monkeys, or the other perils the kids face as they try to find their way back home.
+Parents may appreciate the use of voice talents like David Spade, Busta Rhymes, and Whoopi Goldberg.